arnorhs/fi/readme.md

 If you want to use this in the browser you can use [Browserify](https://github.com/substack/node-browserify) for all your npm needs.

-I also plan to make a client side ready version, hit me up with a github issue if you're interested in seeing that happend sooner.
+I also plan to make a client side ready version, hit me up with a github issue if you're interested in seeing that happen sooner.

 ### Contributions: